Breakfasts Around the World

 Corned beef has been part of the diet of many Americans since the 19th century, when it was used as a substitute for bacon by Irish American immigrants.
 Corned beef hash is very often paired with eggs, making it an extremely popular breakfast dish and a great alternative when you want something a little different than your regular plate of bacon and eggs.
 Inexpensive diners across the country serving up this tasty and economical one dish, what is corned beef hash, meal quickly became known as “hash houses” in the years following World War II but have since become part of a bygone era.
 Fortunately, you can still find corned beef hash served at some family restaurants.

 At The Original Pancake House, we know how much this dish is loved by millions of Americans, and that’s why you’ll always find corned beef hash on our menu.
 Many people like to top off their dish of corned beef hash with a little Hollandaise Sauce, which we make fresh daily at The Original Pancake House.
 No matter how you like your corned beef hash, what is corned beef hash, you won’t find it any tastier than that at The Original Pancake House.
-If you have a hankering to whip up a batch in your own kitchen, here’s an easy-to-follow recipe you can try from Taste of Home:
+If you have a hankering to whip up a batch in your own kitchen, here’s an easy-to-follow corned beef hash recipe you can try from Taste of Home:

 Corned Beef Hash and Eggs Recipe